donejs/donejs/tutorials/done.md

 JavaScriptMVC 3.3 introduces a lot of new features to build large and responsive applications.
 As such, there are a few changes from 3.2 and this guide walks through the API differences between the versions.

+## CanJS

+[canjs Can] has replaced the previous MVC internals of JavaScript MVC, but provides backwards compatability to jQuery MX. jQuery MX $.Class, $.Model, and $.Controller will not be supported in future versions, and we urge you to switch to using can.

 ## Steal

-[stealjs | Steal] in 3.3 has support for AMD modules.
+[stealjs Steal] in 3.3 has support for AMD modules.
 Steal will still load resources as 3.2, however will also now follow the pattern for dependencies represented by a string id.

 So, as a simple example: